niu-gdo/game-developers-library/docs/articles/unity-articles/unity-editor-introduction.md

 Frankly, just try dragging a window all over the editor to see what options are available.

 #### Save Layouts
 If you change your layout from the default, it may reset back to the default the next time you open the editor.
-Therefore, you should **save your current layout** using the drop down in the top left.
+Therefore, you should **save your current layout** using the drop down in the top right.

 Keep in mind, you can save multiple layouts for different workflows- have a workflow completely dedicated to animation or compositing.